discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 <Card title="Step-by-Step Rotation">

 This is a step-by-step explanation of the Catalyst rotation.
 The rotation will be the same for the DPS and <Boon name="Quickness"/> variant.
-A mostly complete written rotation and some extra info can be found at step 3.
+A mostly complete written rotation and some extra info can be found in step 3.
 The steps do not indicate what skills do the most damage, it merely demonstrates a possible way to learn the rotation.

 **Step 1: Attunement Rotation/Hammer 3**